venkatvvg/AZ-104-MicrosoftAzureAdministrator-master/Instructions/Labs/LAB_01-Manage_Azure_AD_Identities.md

 In this task, you will create and configure Azure AD users.

-## 1. Sign in to the [Azure portal](https://portal.azure.com) in new tab and login using the email and password saved in the above step.

 1. In the Azure portal, search for and select **Azure Active Directory**.